glacials/twos.dev/src/cold/apple.md

 ### Chromecast/Google TV → Apple TV {#appletv}

-We don’t have HomePods and my spouse forbids me to get any after filling our home with Google Home Minis, so we’ve had to migrate away from “hey Google, play `$SHOW`”.
+We don’t have HomePods and Summer forbids me to get any (reasonably) after filling our home with Google Home Minis, so we’ve had to migrate away from “hey Google, play `$SHOW`”.

 #### The Remote {#remote}